Factbox: A day on the Tour de France

-CHAMBERY, France Statistic, quote and fact of the day after the ninth stage of the Tour de France, a 181.5-km ride from Nantua on Sunday.
+CHAMBERY, France (Reuters) - Statistic, quote and fact of the day after the ninth stage of the Tour de France, a 181.5-km ride from Nantua on Sunday.

 In kph, the speed of Australian Richie Porte when he skidded off the road and hit a wall of rocks in the treacherous descent from the Mont du Chat.